 Stir in the spices, salt, ground almonds, sugar and breadcrumbs then add the chilled flour mixture (now is the time to add the suet should you be using that instead).
 Gently mix to evenly distribute all the ingredients.

 Stir in the beaten egg and add the brandy, treacle and milk.
 Give everything another gentle mix with a large spoon until the ingredients are nicely distributed.
 Best not to over stir, as you don’t want to break down the suet/fat too much.

 Cut out a couple of disks of greaseproof paper (you need them large enough to cover and come an inch or so down the side of the basin).
 Place a sheet of foil over the paper disks and fold a 3cm pleat across the middle of both the paper and foil.
 This gives the pudding a little wiggle room when it expands.

 Lightly butter the greaseproof paper before laying it (foil side up) over the pudding basin.
 Shape the foil around the bowl.
 Secure in place with string tied tightly around the rim of the bowl twice.
 Add a sturdy string handle to make life easier when lifting the pudding out.
-Cut off any access foil and paper.
+Trim off any excess foil and paper to neaten things up.

 To steam the pudding on the stove: Place the pudding basin in a double steamer that sits over a pan of simmering water.
 Keep topping the water up throughout the cooking time.
 Or instead, cook the pudding in a large pan.
 Sit the pudding basin on a heatproof trivet in the pan so it doesn’t catch on the bottom (I used an upturned metal plate).
 Pour in enough boiling water so it comes halfway up the pudding basin.
 If you don’t have a lid to cover the pan, use foil to form a seal to ensure the steam remains well and truly trapped inside.
 Again, keep topping up with boiling water as and when required.
 Steam for 6 hours.